nus-cs2113-AY2122S1/tp/docs/UserGuide.md

    ```

 ## Navigation
-In the current loading screen, users will be able to execute the following actions based on the number they input
+In the current loading screen, users will be able to execute the following actions based on the number they input.
 1. About Ha(ppy)Bit - Shows brief description of the program and a short meet the team section

     ```
    Option: 1